 We very much enjoyed being tourists in Sydney, enjoying the usual sights of the Opera House, Harbour Bridge and the Botanical Gardens etc. Chilling out at Bondi Beach was the ideal spot for ending our time in Sydney before picking up our camper.
 On a side note, the only celebs I’ve spotted after 10 months of travel have been Shaun and Jess from Bondi Ink, and I’m not even sure you get that show back home…

 From Sydney we took a trip out to the Blue Mountains and walked the trails through the valley.
-As fun and pretty as it was there, I’m not sold on the idea that they’re blue…
+As fun and pretty as it was there, I’m pretty certain they’re not blue…

 Campervan Road Trip